comp-data/2024-2025/docs/project/README.md

 # are contained in the file 'impl.py', then:

 # 1) Importing all the classes for handling the relational database
-from impl import ProcessDataUploadHandler, ProcessDataQueryHandler
+from impl import CategoryUploadHandler, CategoryQueryHandler

 # 2) Importing all the classes for handling graph database
-from impl import MetadataUploadHandler, MetadataQueryHandler
+from impl import JournalUploadHandler, JournalQueryHandler

 # 3) Importing the class for dealing with mashup queries
-from impl import AdvancedMashup
+from impl import FullQueryEngine

 # Once all the classes are imported, first create the relational
 # database using the related source data
 rel_path = "relational.db"
-process = ProcessDataUploadHandler()
+cat = CategoryUploadHandler()
-process.setDbPathOrUrl(rel_path)
+cat.setDbPathOrUrl(rel_path)
-process.pushDataToDb("data/process.json")
+cat.pushDataToDb("data/scimago.json")
 # Please remember that one could, in principle, push one or more files
 # calling the method one or more times (even calling the method twice
 # specifying the same file!)